Survey Procedures In Dentistry

 - Summary.

 Question 2.
 What is meant by survey?
 What are its different types?
-State the advantages of survey and describe step by step the scientific pattern that should be followed in an epidemiological investigation.
+State the advantages of a survey and describe step by step the scientific pattern that should be followed in an epidemiological investigation.

 Answer.